Diptonil/raging-coffee/README.md

 - **Apache Maven**: Project Management and build tool used to define a standard structure for the project.
 - **Jenkins**: Pipeline used to automatically build and test the code on a local server upon every push.
 - **Docker**: Containerization application used to run the programs directly by running a container of an image without any worries about any dependencies.
-- **Gitpod**: Running, editing and contributing to the projects are now simpler with Gitpod, an online, collaborative development platform.
+- **Gitpod**: Running, editing and contributing to the projects are now simpler with Gitpod - an online, collaborative development platform.
 This allows users to run and test programs without using the project locally.
+- **GitHub Actions**: Running automated workflows such as sending out greeting mails for contributions, standard CodeQL checks, etc.

 <p align="right">(<a href="#top">Top</a>)</p>

-## Roadmap
+## Checklist

+The list below is not to be followed in any particular order but is more of a record of what has been done and what is yet to be done.
 - [x] Annotations
 - [x] Inheritance
 - [x] Interfaces